jonaskonig/Screenshotking-/README.md

  You have a Slideshow in pptx or ppsx and they are full of animations?
  And you want to Print it out but all these animations and thinks layover each other?
- Then that simply python program will save you the day.
+ Then that simple python program will save you the day.
  All you have to do is download that little program, install all the missing packages with the shell.sh or bat.bat or via
  ```
 pip install fpdf pyautogui pillow pynput PySimpleGUI
 ```
 ## Mac OS
-So in order to run the programm without any issues it's best to give Python (the Programming language) acsees to everything.
+So to run the program without any issues, it's best to give Python (the Programming language) access to everything.
-For that you have to hob into your Settings --> Security --> privacy and search for full disk access There you open the lock in the lower left corner and click in the +-Symbol Now you have to know where Python is on yor Mac.
+For that you have to hob into your Settings --> Security --> privacy and search for full disk access There you open the lock in the lower-left corner and click in the +-Symbol Now you have to know where Python is on your Mac.
 Normally it's in
 ```
 /usr/bin/python3
 ```
-But in order to get there you have first to press ```Command+Shift+Dot(.) ``` Then you have to go to  ``` WhateveryourMacisnamed MacBook --> Macintosh HD --> usr --> bin --> python3 ``` And add it.
-Know it should work just fine if not go to the same Folder and search for python (without 3) and add that as well And then run the screenshotter.py
+But in order to get there, you have first to press ```Command+Shift+Dot(.) ``` Then you have to go to  ``` WhateveryourMacisnamed MacBook --> Macintosh HD --> usr --> bin --> python3 ``` And add it.
+Now it should work just fine if not go to the same Folder and search for python (without 3) and add that as well

+And then run the screenshotter.py
 1. Choose if you are using Windows
 2. Choose you ppsx/ptx from your files